AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

   -CsvComment               CSV comment lines begin with this prefix -CsvSkipRows              Number of CSV rows to skip before parsing [default: 0] -CsvHasHeaderRow          Does the CSV have a header row naming the columns. [default: true if any columns are referenced by name]
-  -CsvIgnoreInvalidRows     Ignore CSV rows that can't be parsed [default: False] -CsvRealign               Realign imported CSV points to the /StartTime value [default: False] -CsvRemoveDuplicatePoints Remove duplicate points in the CSV before appending. [default: True]
+  -CsvHeaderStartsWith      A comma separated list of of the first expected header column names -CsvIgnoreInvalidRows     Ignore CSV rows that can't be parsed [default: False] -CsvRealign               Realign imported CSV points to the /StartTime value [default: False] -CsvRemoveDuplicatePoints Remove duplicate points in the CSV before appending. [default: True]